Ovarian endometrioma: surveillance or surgery, and impact on fertility

 For how long should I monitor an endometrioma?

-As long as the surveillance criteria hold (stable size under 4 cm, no atypia, no disabling pain, preserved ovarian reserve).
-Generally, ultrasounds every 6 to 12 months are enough, adjusted to clinical course and fertility plans.
+As long as the surveillance criteria hold, monitoring can continue.
+These criteria include stable size under 4 cm, no atypia, no disabling pain, and preserved ovarian reserve.

 Can my endometrioma become cancer?

-The risk of ovarian cancer is slightly increased in women with endometriosis (especially clear-cell and endometrioid carcinomas) but remains low in absolute terms.
-Ultrasound signs of atypia (papillary projections, thick septations, solid component, atypical vascularity) should always raise the diagnosis and warrant a complementary MRI.
+The risk of ovarian cancer is slightly increased in women with endometriosis, especially for clear-cell and endometrioid carcinomas.
+It remains low in absolute terms.

 Should I freeze my eggs before surgery?